 Manual vs. Automated Cell Counting

 Manual cell counting is the standard method of cell counting in many labs.
 But there are several issues when results are obtained by manually counting cells using trypan blue and a hemocytometer.
-Cell counting with image cytometry and automated cell counters provides a solution to sources of error.
+Automated cell counting using image cytometry provides a solution to these sources of error.
 This article presents a review of manual vs. automated cell counting methods.

-The NucleoCounter® image cytometers count suspension cells, adherent and aggregated cells, enabling fast and precise cell measurement in situations where concentrations are challenging to estimate.
+The NucleoCounter® image cytometers count suspension, adherent and aggregated cells, enabling fast and precise cell measurement in situations where concentrations are challenging to estimate.
 This improved methodology provides an immense advantage in precision and reproducibility of mammalian cell culturing.

 Manual definition and recognition of a cell versus cell debris or other particles can be challenging, even for the trained eye.
 Each person performing the manual cell count adheres to a certain set of criteria that defines a cell along with the stain intensity threshold to count it as viable or dead.
 Such variations in human perception when counting manually can be extremely detrimental to experimental setup and analysis when counting cells manually.
 If multiple users count the same sample, it is not uncommon to see a variance significantly higher than the mean of a Poisson distribution3.